 - Difficulty level – 3 out of 5

-It’s the longest day on the Camino from Sarria to Santiago if you don’t feel strong enough you can split it into two days, walk 15km to Melide, stay there, eat pulpo, rest and the next day walk the rest 14km to Arzúa.
-The Northern Camino de Santiago merges with the French route in Arzúa.
+It’s the longest day on the Camino Frances from Sarria to Santiago.
+If you don’t feel strong enough to walk 29 km you can split it into two days; walk 15 km/9,3 mi to Melide, stay there, eat pulpo (octopus), rest and the next day walk the rest 14 km/8,6 mi to Arzúa.

 Highlights

-- Melide is a pretty big town compared to the other places on the way.
-It’s famous for its pulpo a la Feira (cooked octopus tentacles served in olive oil and spices).
-It’s a must-try here, there are a couple of pulperias (restaurants that specialize in preparing pulpo) right on the Camino you won’t miss them.
-The Camino Primitivo merges with the French Way in Melide.
+- Melide is a pretty big town compared to the other places on the route from Sarria to Santiago.
+It’s famous for its pulpo a la Feira (cooked octopus tentacles served with olive oil and spices), a must-try here.
+The Camino Primitivo merges with the Camino Frances in Melide.

-- Ribadiso de Baixo – a tiny village about 2km before Arzúa, might be a good option to finish the day if you don’t want to stay in a bigger and busier Arzúa.
-There are a couple of albergues here including one municipal.
+- Ribadiso de Baixo – a tiny village about 2 km/1,2 mi before Arzúa.
+It might be a good place to stop if you don’t want to stay in the busy Arzúa.

 Challenges

-- Many shorts ups and downs throughout the day.
+- Many short ups and downs throughout the day.

 - Budget | Municipal albergue de peregrinos | O Albergue de Selmo | The Way Hostel Arzua | Abergue O Santo |